UX-Wizards/wizards-wiki/content/en/current-teams.md

 * Richie Park
 * Sidney Rhoads

-Events Group 🎉
+## Events Group 🎉

 <alert>Events are the backbone of our group.
 They may be one-offs or evergreen events, educational or just for fun, but they bring us together and we value that.
 Below are current events that are being run by Wizards.</alert>

+### Book Club

+Organizes regular discussion meetings for a book to read together.

+* Maegan Pisman (first UXR / UX team of one)

 ### Co-work & Coffee (Online)

 Aka UX Hangout Chat, a weekly afternoon get-together to discuss things and potentially attempt to get work done. <br>
 *This is an un-hosted event, but event runs every Tuesday, 1-3pm PT*

-### Book Club

-Organizes regular discussion meetings for a book to read together.

-* Maegan Pisman (first UXR / UX team of one)
+### Interview Practice Sessions

+Peer-to-peer practice interviews

-*
+* Daniel Mason *

-### Weekly UI
+### In-person Co-work

-Practice your UI skills and bulk up your portfolio with weekly prompts.
-Held in the #weekly-ui Slack channel
+A small, intimate co-working session at an undisclosed location.

+* Tim Evans *

+### Job Seeker Support

+A group for anyone searching for a job and would like to network and vent about related struggles.

+* Annie Bratko *

+### New Hire Support

+A group for anyone that recently got a job and would like help navigating struggles.

+* Jess Chen *

+### Remote UX Challenge

+* Keri Fullwood*
+* Max Blum
-* Elsa Amri
+* Sidney Rhoads

 ### UX Mixer